-, an American photojournalist committed to telling stories with sensitivity and depth, is known for her intimate essays about the lives of ordinary people.
+AMY TOENSING is a photojournalist and filmmaker committed to telling stories with sensitivity and depth and known for her intimate stories about the lives of ordinary people.

-Toensing has been a regular contributor to National Geographic magazine for over a decade and recently completed her thirteenth feature story for them.
-She has covered cultures around the world including the last the cave dwelling tribe of Papua New Guinea, the Maori of New Zealand and the Kingdom of Tonga.
-She has also covered issues such as the devastation caused by Hurricane Katrina and Muslim women living in Western culture.
-For the last 3 years she has been documenting Aboriginal Australia which was published in the June, 2013 issue of National Geographic magazine.
+Toensing has been a regular contributor to National Geographic magazine for almost two decades.
+She has photographed cultures around the world including the last cave dwelling tribe of Papua New Guinea, remote Aboriginal Australia, the Maori of New Zealand, and the Kingdom of Tonga.
+She has also covered issues such as food insecurity in the United States, the devastation caused by Hurricane Katrina and Muslim women living in Western culture.
+She is currently working on her sixteenth feature story for National Geographic magazine.

 Toensing’s work has been exhibited throughout the world and recognized with numerous awards, including two solo exhibits at Visa Pour L’image, Festival of the Photograph in Perpignan France (2012 + 2017).
 Her work has also appeared in Smithsonian, The Boston Globe, The Wall Street Journal, Newsweek, Time Magazine, and National Geographic Traveler.
 One of her Australian outback photographs was chosen as one of National Geographic magazine’s all time 50 Best Photos.
 Toensing’s work is currently included in the group exhibit Women of Vision celebrating National Geographic magazine’s female photographers.
 Toensing has co-directed short documentary films about urban refugee children in Nairobi and the marginalization of widows in Uganda.